-The ROW of Alternative 5 contains 45 and 937 acres of rusty patched bumble bee High Potential and Low Potential Zones, respectively.
-The area outside the ROW but within the 300-foot analysis area contains 49 and 974 acres of rusty patched bumble bee High Potential and Low Potential Zones, respectively.
+The ROW of Alternative 5 contains 73 and 822 acres of rusty patched bumble bee High Potential and Low Potential Zones, respectively.
+The area outside the ROW but within the 300-foot analysis area contains 78 and 1,008 acres of rusty patched bumble bee High Potential and Low Potential Zones, respectively.
 Additionally, Alternative 5 includes transmission line Segment Y, which has been surveyed and verified to contain small patches of high-quality rusty patched bumble bee foraging and nesting habitat, and Segment S, which has been determined to contain a mix of low-quality and poor-quality rusty patched bumble bee habitat (RUS 2018).
+Alternative 5 would impact approximately 9 acres of foragingonly habitat, 0 acres of foraging and nesting habitat, and 25 acres of overwintering habitat (USFWS 2019a).
 Temporary impacts that occur to the rusty patched bee during construction of Alternative 5 are considered moderate, though temporary.
 Ongoing impacts during operation of the C-HC Project (i.e., vegetation maintenance activities) are anticipated to be minor due to the proposed conservation measures.